I use Makefiles a lot for development. Makefiles have been around for a long

 (like a food recipe).
 Each recipe step goes below the target line and is

-character (not spaces!).
+indented with a TAB character (not spaces!).
 Recipes also have "ingredients",

 and in Makefiles these are called "prerequisites".
 So an example might look